get-convex/aggregate/README.md

 document in your table.

-However, this isn't always required: we can trade off speed and database bandwidth for reduced impact on writes.
+However, this isn't always required: we can trade off speed and database bandwidth for reduced impact of writes.

 By default, the root aggregation document is lazy; it doesn't store a count.
 This means `aggregate.count(ctx)` has to look at several documents instead of